-Step 1: Information on content of the PRRA-CC: In the first stage, beneficiaries were widely informed on the objectives and activities of the PRRA-CC.
-These meetings were conducted in each area of intervention of the PRRA-CC by representatives of technical services (agriculture, environment, rural engineering, hydraulics, Easements, regional representations of Agriculture rooms and representatives of farmers' organizations, etc.) and representatives of local authorities (municipalities).
+Step 1: Information on content of the project: In the first stage, beneficiaries were widely informed on the objectives and activities of the project.
+These meetings were conducted in each area of intervention of the project by representatives of technical services (agriculture, environment, rural engineering, hydraulics, Easements, regional representations of Agriculture rooms and representatives of farmers' organizations, etc.) and representatives of local authorities (municipalities).

 Step 2: During the second stage of consultation, sessions with stakeholders were organized at local level.
 Thus, public meetings with local communities were organized in some major centers of groups.
-The approach in these consultations was also to: (i) present the project (rationale, objectives, planned activities, expected outcomes of the PRRA-CC, (ii) collect the views, concerns and suggestions made by beneficiaries. the animation technique used has allowed to orient the discussions towards the expression of expectations and concerns that the proposed activities could eventually raise.
+The approach in these consultations was also to: (i) present the project (rationale, objectives, planned activities, expected outcomes of the project, (ii) collect the views, concerns and suggestions made by beneficiaries. the animation technique used has allowed to orient the discussions towards the expression of expectations and concerns that the proposed activities could eventually raise.